 One thing that may need to be settled sooner, rather than later; is how you will co-parent your children now that you aren’t a couple anymore.
 Regardless of your feelings about your former partner, it is vital that the children are not caught in the middle of any disputes, and can still spend time with both parents as long as it is safe for them to do so.

-Co-parenting is the act of sharing the childcare with others.
+Once the terms and conditions are agreed upon, then you’re ready to co-parent.
+Essentially, co-parenting is the act of sharing the childcare with others.
 This may be, currently, with your ex-partner, but also with any step-parents in the future.
 In your current situation, responsibility will be shared between the two of you.
 This means that any decisions, care, education, and financial aspects of childcare must still be accounted for.

 While it can be a struggle to decide who lives where, ultimately, decisions should be made that benefit the children.
 They are innocent and your separation should have as little impact on them as possible.